 I have provided a bat wing printable for this project.
-You will want to slide this printable underneath parchment paper.
+Slide this printable underneath the parchment paper.
 You will be able to see the printable so you can trace it with the chocolate.
 All you want to do is trace it with your chocolate and fill it in.
-All this will be done with the squeeze bottle.
+This will be done with the squeeze bottle.

-I have my parchment paper on a jellyroll pan, so it’s easy to transfer to the refrigerator once you have completed a sheet.
+If you put your parchment paper on a jellyroll pan, it’s easier to transfer to the refrigerator once you have completed a sheet.
 You can slide the bat wing printable out so you can do another tray while you set the completed wings in the refrigerator to solidify.
 They’ll be done in a matter of minutes.

-Once solid, you can remove from the refrigerator and gather up your Oreos, google eyes and paper straws (I found these at Michael’s craft store).
-You can see the bottom set of wing in the picture above is what they look like when I peel them off the parchment paper and flip them over to reveal the flatter side.
+Once solid, you can remove them from the refrigerator and gather up your Oreos, candy eyes, and paper straws (optional).
+You can see the bottom set of the wing in the picture above is what they look like when I peel them off the parchment paper and flip them over to reveal the flatter side.
 The flat side is the side I chose to use.